Assignment 2 File System

 Implement MBR parsing in

-.Your implementation will likely require the use of an
+mbr.rs.Your implementation will likely require the use of an

-is an incredibly powerful method.
+unsafemethod, but no more than one line.
+Possible candidates are slice::from_raw_parts_mut() or mem::transmute().mem::transmute()is an incredibly powerful method.
 You should avoid it if you can.
 Otherwise, you should understand its implications thoroughly before using it.When you implement

-.As with the MBR, your implementation will likely require the use of an
+vfat/ebpb.rs.As with the MBR, your implementation will likely require the use of an

-method, but no more than one line.Test your MBR and EBPB implementation.
+unsafemethod, but no more than one line.Test your MBR and EBPB implementation.

 Mock-up MBRs and EBPBs and ensure that you parse the values successfully.
 Note that we have provided an implementation of